ARSFI/HFSimulator/New alternate hardware platforms/readme.md

-As the completed IONOS development boards are sold-out, we have looked for an alternative platform​ for users of this software...
+An alternative platform​ for users of this software..
-(A few bare boards are still available!)

-There is an option....

-Proto-supply has a development board using the Teensy 4.1, a 320x480 TFT display, and a SGTL5000 Codex. https://protosupplies.com/product/mini-platform-teensy41/
+Proto-supply has a development board using the Teensy 4.1, a 320x480 TFT display, with a SGTL5000 Codex. https://protosupplies.com/product/mini-platform-teensy41/

 All that is needed to run the IONOS code is a pair of encoders!,